Culler-Shalen seminorms of fillings of the Whitehead link exterior: Introduction

 An interesting by-product of the proof of Theorem~\ref{thm:total-cs-norm-Wpq} is the complete determination of the so-called p-reps of the fundamental group of $\Wpq$, which are of interest in their own right.
-These are representations into $\SL_{2}(\C)$ which are parabolic on the peripheral subgroup\footnote{To be precise, the generator corresponding to the meridian of the boundary torus is sent to a non-trivial element of trace $\pm 2$ in $\SL_{2}(\C)$.
-As a consequence, the generator corresponding to the longitude will be either parabolic as well, or $\pm I$.}, and were first studied for knot groups by Riley (cf.\ \cite{MR0300267}).
-In his classical work, he showed how under certain conditions on the group presentation (e.g.\ for the fundamental group of a $2$-bridge knot) all such p-reps can be characterized by the complex roots of a single one-variable polynomial, while in the general situation only a characterization by a system of \emph{several} polynomial equations can be expected.
+These are representations into $\SL_{2}(\C)$ which are parabolic on the peripheral subgroup, and were first studied for knot groups by Riley (cf.\ \cite{MR0300267}).
+(To be precise, the generator corresponding to the meridian of the boundary torus is sent to a non-trivial element of trace $\pm 2$ in $\SL_{2}(\C)$.
+As a consequence, the generator corresponding to the longitude will be either parabolic as well, or $\pm I$.)
+In his classical work, he showed how under certain conditions on the group presentation (e.g.\ for the fundamental group of a $2$-bridge knot) all such p-reps can be characterized by the complex roots of a single one-variable polynomial.
+This is in contrast to the general situation, where only a characterization by a system of \emph{several} polynomial equations can be expected.

-Passing through the so-called \emph{eigenvalue variety} (as defined by Tillmann in \cite{MR2104008}) of the unfilled Whitehead link exterior $W$, we are able to find a similar approach which seems naturally adapted to the situation of Dehn filling to determine a \emph{single} one-variable polynomial whose roots are in two-to-one correspondence with the set of eigenvalues of p-reps.
-This in turn is shown to be in bijective correspondence with the set of p-reps itself, and we obtain a complete characterization of all p-reps of $\Wpq$: \begin{Theorem} The conjugacy classes of irreducible p-reps of the manifold $\Wpq$ are in two-to-one correspondence with the non-trivial roots $s\notin \{0, \pm 1\}$ of the Laurent polynomial where $y=-s^{2}+2-s^{-2}$, and $T_{q}(y)$ is the $q$-th Chebyshev polynomial of first type.
+Passing through the so-called \emph{eigenvalue variety} (as defined by Tillmann in \cite{MR2104008}) of the unfilled Whitehead link exterior $W$\!, we are able to find a similar approach which seems naturally adapted to the situation of Dehn filling to determine a \emph{single} one-variable polynomial whose roots are in two-to-one correspondence with the set of eigenvalues of p-reps.
+This in turn is shown to be in bijective correspondence with the set of p-reps itself, and we obtain a complete characterization of all p-reps of $\Wpq$: \begin{Theorem} The conjugacy classes of irreducible p-reps of the manifold $\Wpq$ ($p$ can be odd or even) are in two-to-one correspondence with the non-trivial roots $s\notin \{0, \pm 1\}$ of the Laurent polynomial where $y=\tfrac{1}{2}(-s^{2}+4-s^{-2})$, and $T_{q}(y)$ is the $q$-th Chebyshev polynomial of first type.
 The conjugacy classes of non-abelian reducible p-reps are in two-to-one correspondence with the non-trivial roots of unity $s\neq \pm 1$, $s^{p}=1$. \end{Theorem}